Southwood Plantation

 Southwood Plantation was a large cotton plantation growing cotton on 5000 acre located in southern Leon County, Florida, United States and owned by George Taliafero Ward.

 Location

 Southwood Plantation bordered the Francis Eppes Plantation on the north and the R. G. Shepard Plantation on the south.

-Multiple Plantation Statistics

-The Leon County Florida 1860 Agricultural Census shows that Southwood Plantation had the following:

-Besides Southwood, Ward also maintained his plantations of Clifford Place and Waverly.
-Including Southwood, his holdings totaled 4200 acre of which 2500 acre were improved.
-Combined, Ward held 160 persons enslaved, produced 7500 bushels of corn and 500 bales of cotton.

 Owner

 George Taliafero Ward was born in Kentucky in 1810 and moved to Tallahassee in 1825.
 In that same year, Ward became Register of the Land Office, succeeding Samuel R. Overton.
 From 1838 to 1839, Ward served on the Legislative Council from Leon County and attended the Constitutional Convention.